 Long before zombies were the go-to for horror movie threats, vampires ruled the roost.
 In fact, vampire movies were reeled off with such regularity that they became as oversaturated as our reanimated friends are today.
-The past two decades haven’t seen that many vampire movies being released, or at least in comparison to the heady days of Hammer.
+The past two decades haven’t seen that many of the best vampire movies being released, or at least in comparison to the heady days of Hammer.

 It’s strange, because vampires are one of the most adaptable monsters you could put to celluloid.
 Whether they’re depicted as bloodthirsty aristocrats or out-and-out beasts, there’s a lot you can do with some bloodsuckers.
 Sadly, as most of the cinema-going public witnessed for half a decade, you can also make them sparkle.
 Much in the same way as Michael Jackson’s Thriller had castrated the fear factor of zombies in the eighties, Twilight’s version of vampires meant that it’s been hard to take them seriously lately.